 We are looking for a variety of stories from the local community.
 Stories must relate to at least one of the 12 neighborhoods within the Neighbors West-Northwest boundaries.
-Consider submitting a story about your own experiences or interviewing your friends, family and neighbors to help us capture local history from:
+Consider submitting a story about your own experiences or interviewing your friends, family and neighbors, or chatting with our interns to help us capture local history from:

 - Long-time neighborhood activists and community elders to share local memories and experiences with the next generations.